mxdurand/prosail_withR/README.md

-# prosail_withR
+# Conversion of prosail from matlab to R language
-Conversion of prosail to R language
+Description to come.